lucasecdb/casterly/README.md

 )
 ```

 This is the same as the above, but for the browser.
-You can choose to use either `ReactDOM.hydrate` or the new (unstable) `ReactDOM.unstable_createRoot` to opt-in React's [concurrent mode](https://reactjs.org/docs/concurrent-mode-intro.html).
-Similar to its server counterpart, you should **always** render your app wrapped in the `<RootBrowser>` component.
+You can choose to use
+either `ReactDOM.hydrate` or the new (unstable) `ReactDOM.hydrateRoot` to
+opt-in React's [concurrent
+mode](https://reactjs.org/docs/concurrent-mode-intro.html).
+Similar to its
+server counterpart, you should **always** render your app wrapped in the
+`<RootBrowser>` component.

 ```jsx
 // src/App.jsx